gmikeska/api-gears-rails/README.md

 pull_endpoint :person                  # specifies which API endpoint is used to pull data pull_every 10.minutes                  # limits refresh rate to 10 minutes.

   after_api_pull do |data, user|       # callback to run after data is pulled from the server.
                                        # Each verb (defaults :pull, :push,:create,:read,:update,:destroy) has before and after callbacks
                                        # available.
 For this api in particular, "email address" is nested deeply in the data structure
                                        # so we use a callback as an opportunity to make it more accessible.
       data["email"] = data["details"]["1091623166"][0]["address"]
       user.breeze_data = data          # saving the data in a database column can aid with debugging user.save
       user.breeze_data                 # Notice that we must return the data at the end of the proc so that it can be used to sync end                                  # the attributes we've mapped

+  # The rest of the model goes here.
+end
 ```

 ## Installation